 The apostles did miracles, but the anointing was not transferable

 Jesus gave the apostle the power to do miracles (Luke 9:1).
-No text says the power can be delegated (apostolic succession or a “vicar of Christ.”
+No text says the power can be delegated (apostolic succession or vicar of Christ).
 The Holy Spirit actively worked with them in an era long gone.

 “God did extraordinary miracles through Paul so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured, and the evil spirits left them.”

 3. Miracles are irrelevant to an unbelieving generation, instead God gives visions and dreams

-God knew man’s knowledge would increase.
-The internet made it possible for anyone to become a philosopher or a doctor.
-In fact, the idea of a Creator is mocked by intellects—miracles regarded as pseudo-science.
+God knew man’s knowledge would increase exponentially.
+The internet can turn anyone to become a philosopher or a doctor.
+In fact, the idea of a Creator is mocked by intellects—miracles regarded as a coincidence.

 As we enter the third millennia, Christian apologetics becomes critical in preaching the Gospel.

-“And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams…
+“And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams…”